gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "So it all came down to you grabbing the right lever at the right time," she said fondly.

-"Speakig of which," Special Leaf said,
+Special Leaf cleared his throat.
-"Do you mind if we try an experiment?"
+"Speaking of which, do you mind if we try an experiment?"
 He reached into his pocket and pulled out a palm-sized glass hemisphere.

 "What am I supposed to do with it?"
 Sindy asked